 In all his years of keeping her lines, curves, and passions present, he willed her voice not to fade, and here it is.
 In this moment when the wind rages and the song argues, there she is.
 So close and real.
 And loud.
 So loud and real that the need to reach his Ellie supersedes any rational thinking.
 The presence of a front door is forgotten.
 Even the side door is erased from memory.
 Instead, he pounds on the window, fighting with the latch that hasn’t been released since October.

-As his panicked fingers quarrel, white light spreads across the ice-crusted pane.
-In a more tempered state, Linus might have noticed two white lights, but, when you are eighty-five and you have heard your long-lost wife speak, you are thinking about different lights.
+As his panicked fingers wrangle, white light spreads across the ice-crusted pane.
+In a more tempered state, Linus might have noticed two white lights, but, when you are eighty-five and you have heard your long-lost wife speak, you think about different lights.
 The light.
 And this light leaves Linus incapable of movement.
 He is stricken with the possibility that this could be his end.

 Images of Eleanor flood his memory.
 He remembers his life with her in flashes from the disco ball blinding their first dance, the matrimonial fireflies guiding them up their flagstone path to the last day.
 The day of the fire.